Particular/docs.particular.net/samples/sql-persistence/transitioning-correlation-ids/sample.md

 snippet: sagadataPhase2

+> [!WARNING]
-WARNING: Prior to moving to Phase 3 it is necessary to verify that all existing sagas have the `Correlation_OrderId` column populated.
+> Prior to moving to Phase 3 it is necessary to verify that all existing sagas have the `Correlation_OrderId` column populated.
 This can either be inferred by the business knowledge (i.e. certain saga may have a known and constrained lifetime) or by querying the database.

 ### Phase 3